 - towards each other, or in opposite directions, one will be short lit and one will be broad lit

-As with the mother and baby photo as the top of the page, sometimes, you have to decide who is the main subject of the photo and prioritize them.
+As with the mother and baby photo at the top of the page, sometimes you have to decide on the main subject of the photo and prioritize them.

 Taking lighting patterns a step further

 What makes lighting infinitely fascinating, apart from adapting different lighting patterns to create mood and flatter people, is controlling the shadows.
-So, not only are there a huge number of ways to light a person, or an object, but by controlling the shadow you can entirely change the mood of an image.
+So, not only are there a huge number of ways to light a person, but by controlling the shadow areas you can entirely change the mood of an image.